actionhero/actionhero-react-next-chat/README.md

 ## Building for Production

-- `npm run build`
-- `npm run serve`
+(see `./bin/deploy`)

-The master branch of this repository is automatically deployed by circle.ci on a successful test run to react.actionherojs.com.
+The master branch of this repository is automatically built and pushed to the `gh-pages` branch of this project by Circle.CI on a successful test run.
+We statically host this project on react.actionherojs.com via github pages.

 ## Linting